-I see you looking in the mirror, sucking in your tummy, telling yourself “I look so fat”
+I see you looking in the mirror, sucking in your tummy, telling yourself “I look awful”

 — and if I can see you,